 Begin posting travel-related content – lots of it

-To get a foothold in 2021 as a travel influencer, you’ll need to make up for some lost time by posting a lot – at least twice a day for the first three months.
+To get a foothold as a travel influencer, you’ll need to make up for some lost time by posting a lot – at least twice a day for the first three months.

 Engage – constantly